santiagobarreda/FastTrack/README.md

 ### License

-This project is licensed under the BSD License - see the [License](LICENSE) file for details
+This project is licensed under the MIT License - see the [License](LICENSE) file for details

 ### Acknowledgments